Chapter Five

 5.1 Prisoners Of War

 Vattel's statement was, at least, honored as the "civilized" standard following the enlightenment and before the era of mass industrialized war began with the American Civil War.
-While the European powers generally accepted "humane" treatment among professional soldiers (keeping in mind the British incarceration of P.W.s in hulks, the French treatment of guerillas during the Peninsular War, and every colonial power's disregard of the humanity of native populations), with the advent of total war against an enemy's civil and industrial base using often conscripted forces, the resulting hostility and violence often overwhelmed any good intentions.
+While the European powers generally accepted "humane" treatment among professional soldiers (keeping in mind the British incarceration of P.W.s in hulks, the French treatment of guerillas during the Peninsular War, and every colonial power's disregard of the humanity of native populations), with the advent of total war against an enemy's civil and industrial base often using conscripted forces, the resulting hostility and violence frequently overwhelmed any good intentions.
 See, General Order 100 (the "Lieber Code").
+It is also worth reviewing Lieber's precursor to General Order 100 found in Guerilla Parties Considered With Respect to the Laws and Usages of War Van Nostrand (New York, 1862).
+For a seminal discussion at the exact point of transition during the decade between 1863 and 1873, see William Edward Hall, A Treatise on International Law, Sections 177-179, Clarendon Press, (Oxford, 1873).

 Lieber Code Art.
 56: A prisoner of war is subject to no punishment for being a public enemy, nor is any revenge wreaked upon him by the intentional infliction of any suffering, or disgrace, by cruel imprisonment, want of food, by mutilation, death, or any other barbarity.

 In 1870, Germany adopted the Lieber Code.
 Louis Fisher, Military Tribunals And Presidential Power, (University Press Of Kansas, 2005) at 79.The portions of Hague Convention IV (Articles 4-20) relating to Prisoners of War were found inadequate during World War One, See, Levie, Enforcing The Third Geneva Convention, 7 Journal Of Legal Studies (1996/97), and resulted in the 1929 Geneva Convention.
-That revision was again inadequate to the mass extermination, enslavement, and mistreatment of prisoners by the Axis powers and the U.S.S.R. during World War Two.
+That revision proved to be inadequate to deal with the mass extermination, enslavement, and mistreatment of prisoners by the Axis powers and the U.S.S.R. during World War Two.
 Ibid

 Statement by Admiral Wilhelm Canaris, Director of German Military Intelligence (Abwehr), Sept 15, 1941, protesting regulations for treatment of Soviet Prisoners.
 Quoted in Judgment, IMT, Trials of the Major War Criminals, vol. XXII, p.475.